patricebechard/rasa/docs/migration-guide.rst

 FormPolicy
 ~~~~~~~~~~

-As of Rasa Open Source 2.0 the logic for :ref:`forms` was moved from the Rasa SDK
+As of Rasa Open Source 2.0, the logic for :ref:`forms` has been moved from the Rasa SDK
-to Rasa Open Source to ease implementations of custom action libraries.
-This mean that
+to Rasa Open Source to simplify implementations of custom action libraries.
+This means
 you no longer need to use the ``FormAction`` when implementing custom actions with the
 Python SDK.
 Instead you can use a regular ``Action`` to validate and request slots.